Distributing a Game

 - Author — Your name, or group, or whoever made the game.

-- Email — Your email address
+- Email — Your email address.
+Also used for the send email script command.

 - Description — This is a brief one paragraph description of your game.
 You won't put anything too verbose here, as this is just a tiny blurb about your game.